 Built-in statistics in Streamio

 In Streamio, you can publish video, audio files and podcasts as well as live stream, all in a simple and smooth way.
 Seeing statistics for how many people have watched/listened to your content is just as easy!
+Note that the internal statistics require the use of Streamio’s own players.
+If you use an external player, these views will not be reported in Streamio’s internal statistics.
 For those who require more advanced statistics, there’s a guide here on how to link to Google Analytics,and one here for how to link to Matomo, the GDPR-safe alternative to Google Analytics.

 Statistics for the entire account

 In the “ANALYTICS” section you will find clear and relevant statistics/analytics for your videos.